couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Synthetic-Data/intro.md

 ## Built-in Typesets, Fully Configurable

-Choose from a wide array of built-in typesets to jumpstart your data generation.
+Choose from a wide array of built-in typesets to jump start your data generation.
 Each type can be customized to suit your specific needs, whether it’s names, locations, dates, or numeric fields.

 ## Extendible: Bring Your Own Typesets